pkourany/PulseSensor_Spark/README.md

-PulseSensor Library adapted for Spark Core by Paul Kourany, June 2015 from:
+PulseSensor Library adapted for Spark Core by Paul Kourany, June 2015

- >>> Pulse Sensor Amped 1.4 <<<
+Pulse Sensor Amped 1.4 !!!

-!!!
 FOR PARTICLE CORE ONLY !!!
 ------

 This code is for Pulse Sensor Amped by Joel Murphy and Yury Gitman